 Emmm, now where did I first hear about that vision?
 Never mind!

 Here’s the thing and its not new.
-There are many unwritten “policies“ which favour the Malays implemented for years and are still being implemented.
+There are many unwritten “policies“ which favor the Malays implemented for years and are still being implemented.

 Take all that out and replace it with policies which favor all.
 Then we would be moving in the right direction towards realizing the Keluarga Malaysia dream.
 Yes it is a dream.